j4mes12/SDPA_Coursework/README.md

 ### Part 3: Data Analytics

-This part is all contained in the Part 3 folder, part3.ipynb notebook and api_data.csv
+This part is all contained in the Part 3 folder: `part3.ipynb` notebook, `api_data.csv` and `part3_functions.py`

-main.ipynb contains functionality to extract the api data and save it to api_data.csv
+`part3.ipynb` contains functionality to extract the api data and save it to api_data.csv

+We also have the `part3_functions.py` python script that contains the functions that we will be using to extract the api data.

 The following additional packages are required for this section.
 However, the `env.yml` file enacts the installation.